Take a fresh look at your lifestyle.

 Jihad in this context denotes resistance against base desires, fulfilling Allah’s commands, and demonstrating patience in divine trials (Athir al-Din al-Andalusi, 1999, Vol. 8, p.
 368).

-Foundations of Resistance from the Perspective of the Quran
+Foundations of the Quranic Concept of Resistance from the Perspective of the Quran

-An examination of Quranic verses reveals several principles that underpin the concept of resistance.
-The most significant are as follows:
+An examination of Quranic verses reveals several principles.
+The most significant include:

 A. Resistance: A Divine Attribute

-From the Quran’s perspective, the foundation of resistance and defense against disbelievers and enemies of faith lies with Almighty God.
-Leadership in resistance and confrontation with enemies is a responsibility that naturally falls upon the leader of the faithful.
-As stated:
+From the Quran’s perspective, defense against disbelievers and enemies of faith lies with Almighty God.
+Leadership in resistance and confrontation with enemies naturally falls upon the guardian of the faithful:

 “Allah is the ally of those who believe; He brings them out from darkness into the light.”
 (Baqarah [2:257])